archive-of-now/archive-of-now.github.io/_trinity/trinity-effect.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: core
 sort_index: 2
+nav_title:
+tags:
+  - trinity
+  - systems
+  - essays

 title: "The Trinity Effect"
 excerpt: |
    An examination of the Trinity Effect: how a minimal triadic structure produces recurring macro-patterns in ecosystems and human systems.

+deck: |
+  First-order emergence in a world shaped by Universe’s Trinity.

 ---

-*First-order emergence in a world shaped by Universe’s Trinity.*

 If Universe’s Trinity is the grammar, the Trinity Effect is the first sentence the universe writes with it.